Pineapple Coconut Virgin Mojito Float

 - I used about 1½ cups of pineapple chunks to get 1 cup juice.

-- For a healthy version, add stevia instead of sugar if necessary.
+- For a healthy version, add stevia, maple syrup or honey instead of sugar if necessary.